 With the rise of online shopping and package shipping, university mailrooms are stretched beyond capacity.
 They’re forced to find new ways to save space, store packages, and notify residents, and are turning to technology like Notifii to facilitate the entire process.

-Schools like the University of Southern California are using Notifii to streamline mail tracking processes (see their case study here), which in turn can reduce costs and liability.
+Schools like the University of Southern California are using Notifii to streamline mail tracking processes, which in turn can reduce costs and liability.

 Learn more about how Notifii works — schedule a free demo to see it in action!